-Community First Health Plans collects performance, quality, and health outcome measurements to analyze and report to evaluate the effectiveness of the model of care.

-Measurement goals are in place to evaluate the performance of our D-SNP plan in the following areas:

-- Improve access and affordability of health care needs. - Improve coordination of care and appropriate delivery of services. - Enhance care transitions across all health care settings and providers. - Ensure appropriate utilization of services for chronic conditions.
+- Community First Health Plans collects performance, quality, and health outcome measurements to analyze and report to evaluate the effectiveness of the model of care. - Measurement goals are in place to evaluate the performance or our D-SNP plan in the following areas: - Improve access and affordability of healthcare needs. - Improve coordination of care and appropriate delivery of services. - Enhance care transitions across all healthcare settings and providers. - Ensure appropriate utilization of services for chronic conditions.